erwocky/geant4-scripts/README.md

 * Tests to compare the two (`devel/testing_txt` folder)

 Notes on usage:
-* The pre-processing script only works on the Geant4 output format specified, in this case MIT.
-Pre-processing scripts for OU format (comma-separated text files) and MPE format (ROOT files) are under construction.
+* The pre-processing scripts only work on the Geant4 output format specified, in this case MIT and OU.
+A pre-processing script for MPE format (ROOT files) is under construction.
 * The pre-processing script is designed to process a list of files called as arguments, e.g.:
   ```